Jack Taylor (footballer, born 1998): International career

 Taylor is eligible to play for the Republic of Ireland due to his grandfather being from County Longford in Ireland, which provided him with Irish citizenship since birth.
 Taylor was called up to the Republic of Ireland U21 squad for the 2019 Toulon Tournament in June 2019.
 Taylor scored a brace in a training match against the senior team on 30 May 2019.
 He made his debut as a substitute against Bahrain U23 on 9 June.
 He received his first senior call-up in November 2020 for a UEFA Nations League match against Bulgaria.
 On 1 September 2021, he was named FAI Under-21 International Player of the Year for 2020.

 Taylor made his debut for the Republic of Ireland national team on 13 October 2024 in a Nations League game against Greece at the Karaiskakis Stadium.
-He substituted Evan Ferguson in the 57th minute, as Greece won 2–0.
+He was substituted on for Evan Ferguson in the 57th minute, as Greece won 2–0.